hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_welcome.md

 [17:03:09](#obK8CKDvxcXlZdZyKjnSfAcGWmjBesdF9TKb3eGlXw8) <xmonader (xmonader)>:
 Hi, the latest post on the website is a year ago? does it mean it's not active anymore?

-[17:44:12](#XCTTQJfFlXSznfwiGshd8QZfmyEfM6jMeCeiF19DPF0) <rebolek (Boleslav B≈ôezovsk√Ω)>:
-Hi, the latest post on the website is a year ago? does it mean it's not active anymore?

 [18:45:31](#XZiLljTicrirUvCVz6I1_wBe6Exs5mnWnZa4AaOMIp8) <greggirwin (Gregg Irwin)>:
 @xmonader we are active every day.
 Follow the chat here and watch https://progress.red-lang.org/.
 We hope to get a new blog post out soon.